 Alberta, BC, Manitoba, and Saskatchewan provide unlimited coverage.
 All of the other provincial insurers — with the exception of Quebec — provide more than $100K coverage.

 There have been cases where coverage by a particular financial institution has changed, such as when Coast Capital Savings converted from a BC credit union to a national bank.
 In that case, they outlined transitional coverage.

 7 of the financial institutions on our high interest savings comparison chart are Manitoba credit unions, so let’s dig a bit deeper into the relevant coverage.
 As per the Deposit Guarantee Corporation of Manitoba (DGCM), they provide a “100% guarantee of all deposits in Manitoba credit unions regardless of where the depositor resides.
 Deposits guaranteed include chequing/savings accounts, term deposits/GICs including TFSAs, RRSPs, RRIFs, RESPs.
 The guarantee does not cover non-deposit instruments, examples of which include common shares, surplus shares, preferred shares, mutual funds and self-administered RRSPs that are not deposits (e.g. equity shares, mutual funds).”

 Some key elements of how the DGCM operates include:

-- Credit unions are expected to main capital and liquidity levels above legislated minimum standards.
+- Credit unions are expected to maintain capital and liquidity levels above legislated minimum standards.